Take up the challenge of mastering some of the world’s most sophisticated information communications technology

 ADVANCED TRADE TRAINING

-Continuous advances in ICT systems and capabilities offer CISTECHs a dynamic and challenging role in the RNZAF.
-To keep current, you will receive ongoing training on ICT equipment and military training throughout your career, either at your unit or in a formal training environment.
+Once you successfully complete Advanced Trade Training, you will be a qualified RNZAF CISTECH.
+Continuous advances in CIS systems and capabilities will offer CISTECHs a dynamic and challenging role in the RNZAF.
+To keep current, you will receive ongoing training on CIS equipment and military training throughout your career, either at your unit or in a formal training environment.
+You will have access to ongoing formal training including technologies such as Cisco, Microsoft and Redhat.

 Salary and benefits